Card games in Bosnia and Herzegovina

 Žandari is a fishing game played with a standard 52 card pack, with scores for most cards, most clubs, 2 of clubs and 10 of diamonds, in which a Jack can take all the cards from the table.

 Bela is a popular game of the Jass family.

 As in many countries, Texas Hold'em Poker has been popular since the end of the 20th century.

-Sedmice is a game of the Sedma group, very similar to the Hungarian game Zsírozás, which is also played in other countries of the former Yugoslavia.
+Sedmice is a game in which tricks are won by an equal card or a seven, closely related to the Hungarian game Zsíros, and also played in other countries of the former Yugoslavia.